Ottunger/whigi/README.md

    - Users are stored in a table with their basic profile info and a data array of all id's of their own infos in documents.
    - Documents are stored in another table, alongside.
    - Refer to the UML diagram for more information.
+- Whigi-giveaway does not need to know about what is behind either, as the files are anyhow removed on override.
 - Whigi-restore is the simpliest provider, and as such, does not even have a database!
-- Whigi-RLI hold knowledge in RAM, as it is soft-stated.
+- Whigi-RLI holds knowledge in RAM, as it is soft-stated.

 # To have a possibly growing website
 Whigi is based on a CDN for data architecture, or Data-Grid.